 How to make it using the bamboo whisk and frother

-If you don't have a blender or feel like going the traditional way, then here is how you can make it using your matcha tools:
+If you don't have a blender or feel like going the traditional way, then here is how you can make a delicious matcha latte using your matcha tools:

 - Warm up the milk with the vanilla bean and seeds on the stove (or vanilla extract), just as described.

-- Meanwhile, sift the matcha powder into your serving cup and add about ¼ cup of hot water (aim for about 175º).
-Then, using your bamboo whisk, dissolve the matcha powder by whisking vigorously (fast sideway motions are best).
+- Meanwhile, sift the matcha powder into your serving cup and add about ¼ cup of warm water (aim for about 175º).
+Then, using your traditional matcha whisk (or simply a small whisk), dissolve the matcha powder by whisking vigorously (fast sideway motions are best).
 It should take about 30 seconds for the matcha to dissolve and the mixture should become slightly frothy without any obvious matcha clumps.

-- Remove the vanilla bean from the warm milk and using your frother, foam the milk to desired texture.
-Then, pour over the matcha in the cup and enjoy right away.
+- Remove the vanilla bean from the warm milk and using your electric milk frother, foam the milk to desired texture.
+Then, pour the matcha mixture into the cup and enjoy right away.

 A few helpful tips

-- Feel-free to make the vanilla milk ahead of time, especially if using a real vanilla bean, as this would allow more time to infuse the milk with a deeper flavor.
-In that case, warm up the milk with the vanilla bean and then transfer in an air-tight container in the fridge for up to 5 days.
+- Feel free to make the vanilla milk ahead of time, especially if using a real vanilla bean, as this would allow more time to infuse the milk with a deeper flavor.
+In that case, warm up the milk with the vanilla bean and then transfer it to an airtight container in the fridge for up to 5 days.
 Be sure to let it cool down first and also, keep the empty vanilla pod in the milk to boost the flavor even more.
 Slightly warm up before using.

 - You can add a tiny amount of coconut oil to the blender to help froth the milk and stabilize the foam.

-- Feel-free to swap the maple syrup for granulated sugar, especially if making your latte using a blender, it would dissolve very easily!
+- You can swap the maple syrup for granulated sugar, especially if making your latte using a blender, it would dissolve very easily!

 - No vanilla extract or vanilla bean?
-Then use a vanilla flavored oat milk!
+Then use vanilla-flavored oat milk!

 More matcha recipes